-For starter, why would you not?!
+For starters, why would you not?!
 But in all seriousness, a wood chipper can handle the majority of the branches and other wood waste you may have from your landscaping cleanups.
-Wood chippers come in many shapes and sizes, so don’t feel as if this is some beast you would have to have stored in your gardening shed- rather, you can choose a wood chipper that is best used for residential use, is small enough to store, and handle your seasonal cleanups with ease.
+Wood chippers come in many shapes and sizes, so don’t feel as if this is some beast you would have to have stored in your gardening shed.
+Rather, you can choose a wood chipper that is best used for residential use, is small enough to store, and handle your seasonal cleanups with ease.

 As mentioned, many of the best wood chippers for home use are also a combination shredder- meaning it can get your chips into an even finer wood shred preferable for mulching delicate garden beds.
 Since mulching large areas can get quite pricey, and you do want to do it every few years as it can wash away and start to break down over time, a chipper can begin to pay for itself in no time.

 There are actually a couple of different kinds of wood chippers you can take advantage of.
-These are all slightly different in overall design, but the end result is the same: chipped up pieces of whatever wood you fed through it, courteously of the spinning blades within.
+These are all slightly different in overall design, but the end result is the same: chipped up pieces of whatever wood you feed through it, courteous of the spinning blades within.

 The blade in a screw chipper is a conical, screw-shaped blade.
 The wood is pulled in by the movement of this blade which is sharpened along the edges and cuts the material as it feeds through.
 The further in it feeds, the finer the chips become.

-Like most landscaping machinery, you can choose between gas and electric powered machine.
-It used to be that gas-powered products were the most efficient and powerful, but with advancement in technology, this may not always prove to be true.
-For the most part, gas machinery is considered a more durable, powerful device, but always be aware of the electric counterparts and their abilities.
+Like most landscaping machinery, you can choose between gas and electric-powered machine.
+It used to be that gas-powered products were the most efficient and powerful, but with the advancement in technology, this may not always prove to be true.
+For the most part, gas machinery is considered to be a more durable, powerful device, but always be aware of the electric counterparts and their abilities.

-Gas powered products do not need a power source, they are powerful, and they are very portable.
-They can be rather loud, and do require maintenance- plus they can take up quite a bit of room due to having a gas tank to run from.
-Wood chippers generally use a 4 -stroke engine to power their machinery.
+Gas-powered products do not need a power source, they are powerful, and they are very portable.
+They can be rather loud, and do require maintenance.
+Plus they can take up quite a bit of room due to having a gas tank to run from.
+Wood chippers generally use a four stroke engine to power their machinery.

-There are actually quite a bit of detail you should consider before committing to a wood chipper purchase.
-The size, cost, and how it is used is definitely something to look into, plus, you want to ensure you get what you need, not what you think you need.
+There is actually quite a bit of detail you should consider before committing to a wood chipper purchase.
+The size, cost, and how it is used is definitely something to look into, plus you want to ensure you get what you need, not what you think you need.